profgarrett/jsgames/README.md

 	Forgot password
 	Reset password
 	Logout
-Website introduction
+	Ensure that only current user has access to its own page (and no others) Ensure that logged in status is required for any subfolder access Website introduction
 	Run through all pages as normal user (not admin)
 	Each tutorial

 ## Author